grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/grpc/client/client-close.md

 ---
 title: 'Client.close()'
-excerpt: 'Close the connection to the gRPC service.
+description: 'Close the connection to the gRPC service.
 Tear down all underlying connections.'
 weight: 40
 ---